louisedelaigue/SO279_cruise_processing/README.md

 :warning: Precision numbers were computed from the UWS discrete samples, as the reproducibility was much more superior than the CTD discrete samples.

-Scripts for the computation of precision numbers can be found as _processing_X_fu_number.py_.
+Scripts for the computation of precision numbers can be found as _processing_X_precision_number.py_.